-Disadvantages of forming an LLC include the higher self-employment tax that owners are subjected to and the fact that many states restrict the types of businesses that can be formed via an LLC.
-For example, most states prohibit businesses in the banking and insurance industries from forming an LLC.
+As indicated, a key point to consider is the higher self-employment tax owners are subjected to, and that in many states, the types of businesses that can be formed via LLC are restricted.
+Many states prohibit businesses in the financial services industry from forming an LLC.

 For those who want to go this route, establishing an LLC can be done by following a few key steps.
 Generally, you'll need to choose the name for your business (several states offer a way to determine if the name is available), file the articles or organization, create an operating agreement, and get the right licenses and permits.